Petersglocke: 1951

-The broken clapper
+January 6 2011

 On 6 January 2011, the clapper broke and dropped on the floor below.
 The four earthquake sensors in the cathedral registered it.
 As it could not be repaired, a new one was cast and was installed in December of the same year.
 It was later discovered that the accident happened because the clapper had not been correctly installed in the 1950s, thus increasing wear, which consequently led to material degradation.

 The new clapper weighs approx. 600 kg and is 3.20 m long.
 It was installed on 2 December 2011, and was first rung on 7 December 2011.
-The workers installed two new electric ringing engines (500 rpm), who harmonized with the new clapper.
+The workers installed two new electric ringing engines (500 rpm), which harmonized with the new clapper.
 The old engines worked with 750 rpm.

-In 2016, it was discovered that uneven striking of the clapper meant that the “Dicke Pitter” was no longer emitting its customary sound.
+In 2016, it was discovered that uneven striking of the clapper meant that the "Dicke Pitter" was no longer emitting its customary sound.
 The Cologne University of Applied Sciences and the cathedral construction authority developed a new mount.
 In addition, a new corrosion protection product was developed by Dörken MKS-Systeme.

+May 5 2023

+The most famous instrument of the Cologne Cathedral bells is the Petersglocke, which celebrates its 100th birthday on this day and in whose honor this concert is being held.
+Analogous to the expression “Symphony of the Aachen Cathedral Bells” coined by Jakob Schaeben (music director and bell expert of the dioceses of Cologne, Aachen and Essen), one could also speak of the “Symphony of the Cologne Cathedral Bells.”
+Today's bell concert is inspired by this as a symphony in six movements, each of which relates to the history of Cologne Cathedral or presents individual combinations from the ringing order throughout the church year, before all twelve cathedral bells ring together in the finale, bringing the symphony to a grand conclusion.